-The botanical sensitivity of a site is a product of plant species diversity, plant community composition, rarity of habitat, degree of habitat degradation, rarity of species, ecological viability and connectivity, restorability of habitat, vulnerability to impacts, and reversibility of threats.
-The exact meaning of the No Go alternative in this case is not known, but presumably it would be no further infrastructure development, implying persistence of the natural vegetation in these areas.
+The exact meaning of the No Go alternative in this case is not known, but presumably it would be no further infrastructure development, implying persistence of most of the natural vegetation currently in the footprint areas.

 4. REGIONAL CONTEXT OF THE VEGETATION